Dsangha01/NftPortfolio/README.md

 **Optional Nice-to-have Stories**

 * Users can see a chart of the top collection of the week at the home page.
-* Users can see a chart on how they are doing after inserting there adress.
+* Users can see a chart on how they are doing after inserting there address.

 ### 2. Screen Archetypes